 Now you’re set up with your roof rack all you need to do is strap down and head out.
 But there are a few last things to consider when tying down to ensure your craft doesn’t go anywhere on the drive.

 - Position – Ensuring the straps are either side of the craft’s widest part.
 This will reduce the risk of it sliding forwards or backwards on transit.

 - Tying off – when tying off the loose end of the straps, use them to reinforce the strapping down.
 Tying off through grab handles or D-rings will give the craft extra security should the straps manage to loosen off.

 - Bow/Stern Line – think about the length of your craft.
 Does it need the bow or stern strapping down to the vehicle to prevent them taking off?
 It is always better to be safe than sorry in this case.

 The most important piece of advice that can be given is to ask for help whenever it is needed.
 Where not all paddleboards, kayaks, and canoes are heavy, they can be an awkward shape to lift above your head.
 So remember the classic manual handling advice of lift from the knees and keep your back straight.
 Where the canoe, kayak, or paddleboard is heavy or long we advise that you grab a friend to help.
 With each person grabbing an end of the craft, the job of lifting it safely onto the vehicle is simple.
 You should take care in any adverse weather conditions, such as wind, rain, snow, as it may affect your grip or stability.
 The last thing you want to do is to injure yourself before you make it to the water.

 Now you know how to get your kayak, canoe, and paddleboards to the river it’s time to enjoy!
-The last bit you need that may be classed as an accessory is a waterways license.
-As well as access to thousands of miles of water, you get your 10% off at halfords, so perfect to grab all you need to transport your kayaks, canoes, and paddleboards
+The last bit you need that may be classed as an accessory is a waterways licence.
+As well as access to thousands of miles of water, with your British Canoeing Membership you can enjoy 10% off at Halfords, so grab all you need to transport your kayaks, canoes, and paddleboards.